netlify/cli/docs/netlify-dev.md

-  targetPort = 3000 # The port for your application server, framework or site generator port = 8888 # The port that the netlify dev will be accessible on publish = "dist" # The path to your static content folder jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser
+  targetPort = 3000 # The port for your application server, framework or site generator port = 8888 # The port that the netlify dev will be accessible on publish = "dist" # The path to your static content folder jwtSecret = "secret" # The secret used to verify tokens for JWT based redirects jwtRolePath = "app_metadata.authorization.roles" # Object path we should look for role values for JWT based redirects autoLaunch = true # a Boolean value that determines if Netlify Dev launches the local server address in your browser
 ```